 Cole won the punting job early in camp after the team traded Johnny Townsend.
 Sieg looks to be the team’s long snapper.

 The Oakland Raiders have a lot to prove in 2019.
-Carr is a consistent QB while Jacobs looks to be an early favorite for Offensive Rookie of the Year as the teams feature back.
+Carr is a consistent QB while Jacobs looks to be an early favorite for Offensive Rookie of the Year as the team’s feature back.
 Brown is still one of the best wide receivers in the league while Williams is a solid starter in his own right, giving Carr some great targets to throw to.
 The offensive line seems to be great once again while Waller has a lot to prove as a full-time starting tight end.

 The defensive has some solid pieces, mainly on the defensive line.
 They have a nice combination of young and veteran players that form a nice rotation in that department.
 The linebacking core also has a combination of young and veteran players that look to turn some heads.
-The safety department, lead by Joyner, Joseph, and the rookie Abram is a nice group to have in the back end of the defense.
+The safety department, lead by Joyner, Joseph, and the rookie Abram is a nice group to have at the back end of the defense.
 The only question here is the corners and how they’ll perform once the regular season rolls around.

 The Raiders are in a tough division with the Kansas City Chiefs and Chargers looking like the top dogs.
 They could compete for a playoff spot but it may be tough here.
 I expect an improvement from their 4-12 campaign in 2018 but they may be on the outside looking in once the playoffs roll around.